Chonne/algolia-mvc/README.md

 ### backend

-- divide controller in 2 parts: 1 for the main page, the other for the api
 - entity handling should be done by the controller.
 Model will be a bit like doctrine's repositories or entity manager
 - better error handling, with proper exceptions and error codes (4xx instead of 5xx if it's the user's fault)
 - validate json with schemas?
 Will require using an external lib